 5.1.
 State-of-Certified Range and State-of Certified Energy (SOCR and SOCE) monitors

 The manufacturer shall install SOCR and SOCE monitors that operate during the life of the vehicle.
-The SOCR monitor shall maintain an estimate of the state of certified range (estimated SOCR), and the SOCE monitor shall maintain an estimate of the state of certified energy (estimated SOCE).
+The SOCR monitor shall maintain an estimate of the state of certified range (on-board SOCR), and the SOCE monitor shall maintain an estimate of the state of certified energy (on-board SOCE).

-The manufacturer shall determine the algorithms by which estimated SOCR and estimated SOCE are determined for the vehicles they produce.
-The manufacturer shall update the estimated SOCR and SOCE with sufficient frequency as to maintain the necessary degree of accuracy during all normal vehicle operation.
+The manufacturer shall determine the algorithms by which on-board SOCR and on-board SOCE are determined for the vehicles they produce.
+The manufacturer shall update the on-board SOCR and SOCE with sufficient frequency as to maintain the necessary degree of accuracy during all normal vehicle operation.
 As defined in Annex 2, in cases when the monitor would not have appropriate data to produce an accurate value or when the vehicle was abnormally used, the monitor shall distinguish these cases and put a flag on the values read.

-The estimated SOCR and SOCE shall be rounded to the [nearest whole number/first decimal place] according to paragraph 7 of this GTR.
+The on-board SOCR and SOCE shall have a resolution of 1 part in 100 and be reported as the nearest whole number from 0 to 100.

-The manufacturer shall make available the most recently determined values of the estimated SOCR and estimated SOCE via the OBD port and optionally over-the-air (OTA).
+The manufacturer shall make available the most recently determined values of the on-board SOCR and on-board SOCE via the OBD port and optionally over-the-air (OTA).

 For the purposes of consumer information, the manufacturer shall make easily available to the owner of the vehicle the most recently determined value of the SOCE monitor via at least one appropriate method.
+The resolution for the customer values shall be determined in agreement with the authorities.
 For example:

 (a) dashboard indicator;